 Abstract

 Background: Research suggests that an early connection with nature can benefit wellbeing into adulthood.
 However, there is less research assessing whether adolescents benefit from formal nature connection interventions such as Forest Bathing (slow mindful nature walks).
-Method: This research aimed to assess whether urban Forest Bathing (called ParkBathe) changed adolescents' wellbeing and nature connection, and to evaluate their experiences through surveys and interviews conducted before and after a 1.5hr session.
-The intervention was delivered with the aim of improving adolescent wellbeing during the Covid-19 pandemic.
-Results: Statistically significant improvements were found in anxiety (13% reduction); rumination (44% reduction); scepticism (17% reduction); nature connection (25% increase); and social connection (12% increase).
+This research aimed to assess whether an urban nature connection intervention (called ParkBathe) could improve adolescents' nature connection and wellbeing.
+Method: In an experimental repeated measures design, 44 adolescents sampled opportunistically from Scouts groups, completed surveys and interviews by before and after experiencing an urban nature connection intervention.
+Results: Paired-samples t tests between baseline and post-intervention survey scores revealed statistically significant improvements in anxiety (13% reduction); rumination (44% reduction); scepticism (17% reduction); nature connection (25% increase); and social connection (12% increase).
 The largest effect size was found for nature connection.
 Interviews revealed that before the session, participants had a mixed understanding and expectations of the intervention.
 Conclusion: After the session, the participants expressed enjoying the social aspects of being part of a group and being present in the moment by noticing nature.
 They expressed the effects of this as immediately calming and relaxing.
 Urban Forest bathing improved nature connection and wellbeing in adolescents and could be implemented or signposted to, by schools and youth charities.

 Introduction